 Witnesses Describe Seeing Plane Crash | Aug.
 7, 2018

 Plane crash witnesses reported seeing the Cessna crash into a shopping center parking lot.
 A shopping center employee said they saw the plane turning and heard it making a weird noise, then saw the aircraft nose dive.
 Most witnesses were surprised that there was no explosion following the crash.
 The Orange County Fire Authority said the fuel used in a Cessna is combustible, making the lack of either a fire or explosion surprising.

 The National Transportation Safety Board is investigating the crash.
 A preliminary report will be released shortly, with a full report released in one to two years.

 Los Angeles Aviation Attorneys

 If you lost a loved one in the plane crash in Santa Ana, the Southern California law firm of Baum, Hedlund, Aristei & Goldman has experience dealing with investigating and litigating small plane crashes.
 Our team of aviation attorneys includes experienced Board Certified Civil Trial lawyers who know what it takes to successfully resolve personal injury and wrongful death claims against plane companies, aircraft manufacturers, aircraft maintenance shops, air-traffic controllers, or any other negligent party.

-Over the last 40 years, we have represented victims from over 650 aviation accidents in the United States and abroad.
+Over the last 40 years, we have represented victims from nearly 700 aviation accidents in the United States and abroad.
 We understand and are supportive of our clients’ personal and emotional needs in the aftermath of tragedy, and we are relentless in our legal pursuit of truth, justice and accountability.

 To speak with a lawyer about your claim, please contact us or call 800-827-0087 for a free case evaluation.